rpmuller/ePubs/WP1.md

 Monarchy is better than aristocracy, aristocracy is better than polity.
 But the corruption of the best is worst; therefore tyranny is worse than oligarchy, and oligarchy than democracy.
-In this way Aristotle arrives at a qualified defence of democracy; for most actual governments are bad, and therefore, among actual governments, democracies tend to be best.
+In this way Aristotle arrives at a qualified defense of democracy; for most actual governments are bad, and therefore, among actual governments, democracies tend to be best.